OwnZones/efp/README.md

 // param5 = CODE (if the data type param2 (uint8_t) msb is set then CODE must be used
 // See the header file detailing what CODE should be set to
 // param6 = Stream number (uint8_t) a unique value for that EFP-Stream
-// param7 = FLAGS (used for various signaling in the protocol)
+// param7 = FLAGS (used for various signalling in the protocol)
 // param8 = Optional lambda (See unit test 18)
 myEFPSender.packAndSend(myData, ElasticFrameContent::h264, 0, 0, EFP_CODE('A', 'N', 'X', 'B'), 2, NO_FLAGS, (optional lambda));